mautic/mautic-documentation/pages/16.Reports/docs.en.md

 ![The Details tab in the Edit Report window](data-source.png)

-Types of data source available are as below -
+Types of data sources available are as below -

 1. Assets
    1. Assets